 Generally, the higher the risk associated with a merchant’s account, the larger their reserve amount will be.
-Merchant accounts that are considered high-risk, such as those in industries like travel or gaming, will likely have a larger reserve amount than those who are considered low-risk.
+Merchant accounts that are considered high-risk.
+Such as those in industries like travel or gaming.
+Will likely have a larger reserve amount than those that are considered low-risk.

 The specific reserve amount varies from merchant to merchant and is typically determined when the account is opened.
 The merchant may be required to provide a minimum reserve amount or a percentage of sales.
 This amount is then held in reserve and released in increments over time.